bbauska/meta-react-basics/README.md

 </details>

-Now, as you click on different squares, they will alternate between X and O, as they should!
+<p>Now, as you click on different squares, they will alternate between X
+and O, as they should!</p>

-But wait, there's a problem.
+<p>But wait, there's a problem.
 Try clicking on the same square multiple
-times:
+times:</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~ w4-s03-q. o overwriting an x (290) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->